 Do Breasts Sag after Breast Reduction?

 Yes, breasts may sag even after going through breast reduction surgery.
-However, it will not be as severe as it was before the procedure.
+However, it will not be as severe as before the procedure.
 Pregnancy can also impact the shape, size, and appearance of your breasts after a reduction.

 How Long Does It Take to Recover from Breast Reduction Surgery?

-How Many Cup Sizes can You Go Down with Breast Reduction?
+How Many Cup Sizes Can You Go Down with Breast Reduction?

 Most breast reduction can help you go down 1 or 2 cup sizes.
-Consult your doctor to know whether you can go down even more or not.
+Consult your doctor to know whether you can go down even more.

 NOTE – Author is a Plastic Surgeon and founder of Glamour Plastic Surgery and Med Spa in Houston, TX.